AspectPlayedX/mug/README.md

 # MUG

-A small Windows utility toolkit — pick apps from a list, install them all in one go.
+A small Windows utility toolkit, pick apps from a list, install them all in one go.
 Terminal-styled, keyboard driven, no installer.

 ## Run it